Ó Fearghail

-Ó Fearghail is a family name of the Irish nobility from County Longford who were historically the Princes of Annaly.
+The Ó Fearghail are an Irish family of County Longford.
 The patronym means "descendant of Fearghail", whose name means "man of valour".
-Fearghail was a great-grandson of Angaile, the 10th-century King of Fortúatha who conquered and gave his name to Annaly, and his Ó Fearghail descendants were the Princes of Annaly for 6 centuries.
-Angaile was chief of the Conmhaícne Angaile.
-The lineage of Fearghail also provided chiefs of the Dál Messin Corb and its derivative Uí Garrchon.
-The surname became Farrell.
+Fearghail was a great-grandson of Angaile, who was a 10th-century King of Fortúatha.
+Angaile conquered Annaly, and he is the namesake of Annaly.
+His Ó Fearghail descendants were the Princes of Annaly for 6 centuries.
+The Ó Fearghail produced 7 Bishops of Ardagh.
+The name became Farrell, and Kevin Farrell became Cardinal Bishop of Dallas, Texas.

 Early history

+According to the historian C. Thomas Cairney, the Ó Fearghail were part of the Conmaicne Rein tribe in Ireland who came from the Erainn tribe who were the second wave of Celts to settle in Ireland from about 500 and 100 BC.

 The Ó Fearghail chieftain historically sat at the Ó Fearghail stronghold of Longford (Irish orthography: Longphort Uí Fhearghail), with another Ó Fearghail seat at Moatfarrell (Irish orthography: Móta Uí Fhearghail) in the eastern part of Annaly, between Ballinalee and Edgeworthstown.
 From the early 11th century until the colonial confiscations of James I in the early 17th century, the Ó Fearghail ruled Annaly as a principality.
 This rule was disrupted by repeated English invasions in the 12th and 13th centuries.
 By the 15th century, the Ó Fearghail regained complete control and had divided into the North Annaly ruling White Ó Fearghail (Irish orthography: Uí Fhearghail Bán) and the South Annaly ruling Yellow Ó Fearghail (Irish orthography: Uí Fhearghail Buí).
 The Ó Fearghail principality was greatly undermined in 1552, when King Edward VI granted much of the lands of Annaly to Baron Delvin, including the Holy Island and lands of the Ó Fearghail.
 By 1618, the Ó Fearghail of Longford were finally deposed as Princes of Annaly by King James I, losing all of their lands and privileges.
-After the tribal Gaelic Order had been shattered, many members of the clan became tenants of their old land with English and Scottish landlords.
+After the fall of the tribal Gaelic Order, many became tenants of their old land with English and Scottish landlords.

 Bishops of Ardagh

+In the Ireland of the 14th and 15th century, ecclesiastical offices were often entrusted as hereditary offices.
+Members of the Ó Fearghail family produced 7 Bishops of Ardagh for the periods 1343–67, and 1373–8, and for most of the 15th century.